Pawel-Parma/font-extractor/README.md

   > Halt!
   > Maybe you don't need to do this.
   > There is a chance that you can install the library with pip.
-  > At the time of writing this, there is an opened issue on fontforge GitHub titled:
+  > At the time of writing this, there is an open issue on fontforge GitHub titled:
   > `fontforge as a pip-installable Python module`
   > Issue link: https://github.com/fontforge/fontforge/issues/4377
-  > If you are reading this, and the issue is closed, you can probably install the library with pip:
+  > If you are reading this, and the issue is closed, you can probably install the library with pip.

   Then run the script with python: